chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 * MatMatMult.chpl: This is where the matrix-matrix multiplication routines themselves are implemented.
 It can be used with

-  - --countComms : to count communications for the SUMMA-style mat-mat mult algorithm
+  - --countComms : to count communications for the algorithms

+  - --printTimings : to print timings for the algorithms

   TODOs:
   - [x] work on reducing communication costs / maximizing locality